dbat/md5/README.md

 # md5
 Tiny, fast, versatile md5 asm lib (source code, sample and helper)

-Also included this functional sample (see source code), EXE as tiny as 7KB (compressed), with the capabitlity as below:

-And it's quite fast, 750 MB/s in i5-3570K 3.4GHz (memory test only, our mechanical hard disks couldn't even keep up with it).
+By the fast means 750 MB/s in i5-3570K 3.4GHz (memory test only, our mechanical hard disks couldn't even keep up with it).

+  -  For advance users MDX5A.ASM is all you need, it's written to be able to be compiled directly by both MASM and TASM.
+Please read the fairly extensive documentation within the sourecode.asm itself.

+  -  Regular users might get all source codes:

+    - mdx5a.asm: core library
+    - md5.c: sample implementation in C
+    - COMPILE1.BAT: test compilation with TASM and MASM, and build DLL
+    - COMPILE2.BAT: compile sample code with TinyC

+  -  Novice users who don't want to be bothered with compiling, might just get these tiny compiled binaries: md5.exe (7KB) and md5a.dll (4KB)

     md5 ?

     Copyright (c) 2003-2009
     Adrian H, Ray AF & Raisa NF of PT SOFTINDO, Jakarta